-By design, our normal form prevents Voila from constructing certain TaDA proofs.
-However, the only practical limitation is that Voila does not support TaDA’s combination of atomic and non-atomic behavior in a single triple.
-As far as we are aware, all other normal form restrictions do not limit expressiveness for practical examples or can be worked around in systematic ways.

-In our experience, our heuristics fail \emph{only} in two scenarios: the first are contrived examples, concerned with TaDA resources, not properties of actual code -- where they fail to expand a proof outline into a valid proof.
+In our experience, our heuristics fail \emph{only} in two scenarios: the first are contrived examples, concerned with TaDA resources in isolation, not properties of actual code -- where they fail to expand a proof outline into a valid proof.
 More relevant is the second scenario, where our heuristics yield a valid proof that Viper then fails to verify because it requires entailments that Viper cannot discharge automatically.
-To work around such problems when they occur, Voila allows programmers to provide additional annotations to discharge complex entailments.
+To work around such problems when they occur, Voila allows programmers to provide additional annotations to indicate where to apply complex entailments.

 Importantly, a failure of our heuristics does not compromise soundness: if they infer invalid bridge rule applications, \eg whose side conditions do not hold, the resulting invalid proof candidates are rejected by Viper in the final validation.